 - Chinchilla Proofing Play Areas and All Cords and Wires

-- Keeping Chinchillas Safe From Wires
+- Keeping Chinchillas Safe from Electrical Cords and Avoiding Chewing

 If, however, you have about 2-minutes to spare and need the details on how to keep your chinchilla from chewing wires, I recommend you read my full post directly below.